Smartking1/MarketSenseAI/README.md

 - Social media: Hourly aggregation

 **Q: Is my data private and secure?**
 A: Yes.
 All data is stored locally in your database.
-Conversation history is only accessible to you.
 API calls to external services (Groq, CoinGecko) follow their respective privacy policies.

 ### Technical Questions